 By Hallie Muller of Full Belly Farm

-The Capay Valley is home to some of the most rich and beautiful farmland in California.
-It is so important that we take time to preserve this amazing soil.
+The Capay Valley is home to some of the richest and beautiful farmland in California.
+It is so important that we take time to preserve this foreign soil.
 Recently, CalTrans has proposed the changing of the simple two-lane road to a major highway (more than triple the size of the current road), leading directly from Highway 505 to the Casino.
-This highway expansion, coming at a time when our state is overloaded with debt, would pave over productive orchards and vineyards, and would blast through fields of alfalfa and organic produce.
+This highway expansion, coming at a time when our state is overloaded with debt, would pave over productive orchards and vineyards and would blast through fields of alfalfa and organic produce.
 The loss of farmland would be immense, almost 200 acres, and the result?
 A faster trip to the local casino.
-In a time when healthy farmland is harder and harder to come by, it seems that preserving what we have is common sense.
+In a time when good farmland is harder and harder to come by, it seems that preserving what we have is common sense.
 I hope that in 25 years the farms and ranches in the Capay Valley will still be farming this beautiful land.

 My last hope for the future is for wise decision making when it comes to growing our community.
-This valley really is something special.
-It is agriculturally based, the number of small, family owned farms is staggering, and the pace of life here is vastly different from the cities around us.
+This valley is something special.
+It is agriculturally based, the number of small, family-owned farms is staggering, and the pace of life here is vastly different from the cities around us.
 It is so important to me that we maintain the feelings of community.
-I understand that growth is a natural, and good, process, but I hope that we can grow in a way that allows us to hold on to our agricultural roots and strong community traditions.
+I understand that growth is a natural and pleasant process, but I hope that we can grow in a way that allows us to hold on to our agricultural roots and strong community traditions.
 I hope that in 25 years our valley will be as strong as it is today – and that’s where you, our CSA members come in.
 With your support of the farms and CSAs originating in the Capay Valley, you help to make a better future for all of us.

-For more information on how to help preserve our valley’s farmland, please visit the Capay Valley Coalition.
+For more information on how to help preserve our valley’s farmland, please visit the Capay Valley Coalition